hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 The very first thing you should do after setting up your environment should be to fork [KxSystems/pykx](https://github.com/KxSystems/pykx) into your own repository where you have permissions to create branches and do some actual work.

 If you land on their [GitHub repository](https://github.com/KxSystems/pykx) like we did, chances are you will take a look at their README.
-This is a really nice introduction to what PyKX is and their goals with the library, but for this section we will focus on the [`Building from Source`](https://github.com/KxSystems/pykx?tab=readme-ov-file#building-from-source) section.
+This is a really nice introduction to what PyKX is and their goals with the library, but right now we will focus on the [`Building from Source`](https://github.com/KxSystems/pykx?tab=readme-ov-file#building-from-source) section.
 Here, you should follow their instructions carefully.
 In our case, we decided to install on Linux, since it is our platform of choice for these kinds of projects, but Windows and OS X are viable options as well!

 Be sure to take a look at their `DEVELOPING.md` file for some development guidelines.
 This file contains the team's code styling preferences, so be sure to stick to them.